jeromelaban/jeromelaban.github.io/_posts/2019/2019-01-18-chasing-an-msbuild-task-lock.md

 ## Onto msbuild.exe not locking the files either

-With this last technique, `devenv.exe` does not lock the task assembly anymore but `msbuild.exe` still does.
+With this last technique, `devenv.exe` does not lock the task assembly anymore, but `msbuild.exe` still does.
 This means that for now

 `TASKKILL /F /IM msbuild.exe`